the-turing-way/the-turing-way/book/website/reproducible-research/code-reuse/code-reuse-details.md

 ### 4. Make sure your environment and sequence of operations is robust and no human is needed to replicate what was done

 You do not want to depend on humans.
 They tend to make errors even if they do not have bad intentions.
 So you want your environment to be scripted and be re-created when needed and you want your sequence of operations to be run by a pipeline script that glues together all the sequence of steps.
+A nice side-effect of scripting the sequence of operations is that this often can serve as documentation of the steps.

 **See also**: {ref}`rr-renv-options`